 \subsection{Local Learning}

-Hubel and Wiesel \cite{Hubel_1962} discovered that the \emph{simple cells} in the primary visual cortex are selective for the position, scale, orientation, and polarity of inputs.
-Differently, the \emph{complex cells} that process signals from the simple cells can be selective as far as to activate only in the presence of a particular face or object \citep{Chang_2017}.
-The selectivity (or locality) of a biological neuron relies on the different cell types, local wiring (selective pooling), and the hierarchical structure of the neural circuitry \cite{Poggio_2013}.
+Hubel and Wiesel \citep{Hubel_1962} discovered that the \emph{simple cells} in the primary visual cortex are selective for the position, scale, orientation, and polarity of inputs.
+Further, the \emph{complex cells} that process signals from these simple cells can be selective in as much as to activate only in the presence of a particular face or object \citep{Chang_2017}.
+The selectivity (or locality) of a biological neuron thus relies on different cell types, local wiring (selective pooling), and the hierarchical structure of the neural circuitry \citep{Poggio_2013}.

-A psychologist, Donald Hebbian \cite{Hebb} was the first to refer to a metabolic mechanism that strengthens the connection between two neurons: \quotes{When an axon of cell A is near enough to excite cell B and repeatedly or persistently takes part in firing it, some growth process or metabolic change takes place in one or both cells such that A’s efficiency, as one of the cells firing B, is increased}.
+A psychologist, Donald Hebbian \citep{Hebb}, was the first to refer to a metabolic mechanism that strengthens the connection between two neurons: \quotes{When an axon of cell A is near enough to excite cell B and repeatedly or persistently takes part in firing it, some growth process or metabolic change takes place in one or both cells such that A's efficiency, as one of the cells firing B, is increased}.
 The description is slightly vague.
-However, note that the axon of A (not A itself) is required to be \emph{near} enough to strengthen the connection with neuron B.
+However, note that the axon of A (not A itself) is required to be sufficiently \emph{close} enough to strengthen the connection with neuron B.

-On the artificial side, a theoretical framework by Baldi and Sadowski \cite{baldi_2016} describes that local learning requires 1) that learning depends on local information (of pre- and post-synaptic neurons), and 2) the functional form which operates the learning rule use only the local information due to the activations of these neurons.
-Thus, for a generic update rule of the form, $\bigtriangleup w = f(x,\Theta)$ the input signal $x$ and update parameters $\Theta$ must be local.
+From the AI perspective, Baldi and Sadowski's framework \citep{baldi_2016} maintains that 1) local learning depends on local information (of pre- and post-synaptic neurons), and 2) the functional form which operates the learning rule must use only the local information due to the activations of these neurons.
+Thus, for a generic update rule of the form, $\bigtriangleup w = f(x,\Theta)$ the input signal $x$ and update parameters $\Theta$ must both be local.